kurtjd/tm4c123g-onboard-io-driver/README.md

 This is a very simple driver/library meant to make interfacing with the on-board IO devices (LEDs and switches) of the Tiva LaunchPad (TM4C123G) easy and intuitive.
-I made this mainly as a learning experience to get familiar with reading a data sheet and reading/writing directly to registers, though some others may find it useful.
+I made this mainly as a learning experience to get familiar with reading a data sheet and reading/writing directly to registers, though hopefully others may find it useful.

 ## Usage